Jury visits crime scene before closings at Murdaugh trial

 Prosecutors opposed the visit, saying the scene looks different than it did in June 2021, as trees and vegetation have grown and no one has lived on the property since the killings.

-Newman allowed the visit but cautioned jurors about the differences in how the property looks now.
+Judge Clifton Newman allowed the visit but cautioned jurors about the differences in how the property looks now.

+A pool reporter who got a brief glimpse of the jurors said one of them stood in the feed room doorway where 22-year-old Paul Murdaugh was killed and glanced up to where witnesses said blood and hair from the victim was found.
+The reporter said it was about 12 steps from where Paul Murdaugh’s body was found to the spot his mother died.

+Jurors didn’t hear testimony during the visit to the property and they could only ask questions to Newman.
+They were joined by several bailiffs, a court reporter and lawyers from both sides, as well as deputies who testified earlier in the trial.
+They were warned to watch for snakes.